 - a.
 USB Surge Protectors connected to USB cables are allowed. - b.
 Ferrite chokes (beads) on wires and cables are allowed. - c.
-A Mini USB to OTG (On-The-Go) Micro Cable or any combination of a Mini USB cable, a non-powered USB hub, and an OTG Micro Adapter may be used to connect the Robot Controller Android device to the Robot electronics.
+A Mini USB to OTG (On-The-Go) Micro Cable or any combination of a Mini USB cable, a USB hub, and an OTG Micro Adapter may be used to connect the Robot Controller Android device to the Robot electronics.
+Note that the OTG Micro Adapter may be integrated into the USB hub.
 These devices may connect to the Robot electronics in the following ways: - i.
 Built-in USB input port of the Core Power Distribution Module, or - ii.
 Built-in USB input port of the REV Expansion Hub, or - iii.
-A non-powered USB hub that connects to the built-in USB input port of the REV Expansion Hub. - d.
+A USB hub that connects to the built-in USB input port of the REV Expansion Hub.
+If a powered hub is used, it must draw its energy from either

+- i.
+A commercial USB battery pack, or - ii.
+A 5V auxiliary power port on a REV Expansion Hub. - d.
 Non-powered USB hubs connected to the Core Power Distribution Module are allowed. - e.
-Anderson PowerPole, and similar crimp or quick connect style connectors are required to connect downstream electronics with the Core Power Distribution Module and are recommended for joining electrical wires throughout the Robot.
+Anderson Powerpole, and similar crimp or quick-connect style connectors are required to connect downstream electronics with the Core Power Distribution Module and are recommended for joining electrical wires throughout the Robot.
 Power distribution splitters are recommended where appropriate to reduce wiring congestion.
 All connectors and distribution splitters should be appropriately insulated. - f.
-Installed connectors (such as battery-pack connectors, battery charger connectors, and Core Power Distribution Module power input connectors) may be replaced with Anderson PowerPole or any compatible connector. - g.
-Power and motor control wires must use consistent color coding with different colors used for the positive (red, white, brown, or black with a stripe) and negative/common (black or blue) wires. - h.
-Wire and cable management products of any type are permitted (for example, cable ties, cord clips, sleeving, etc.). - i.
-Wire insulation materials of any type are permitted when used to insulate electrical wires or secure motor control wires to motors (for example, electrical tape, heat shrink, etc.). - Power, motor control, servo, encoder, and sensor wires and their connectors may be extended, modified, custom made, or COTS subject to the following constraints:

-- Power wires are 18 AWG or larger. - ii.
+Installed connectors (such as battery-pack connectors, battery charger connectors, and Core Power Distribution Module power input connectors) may be replaced with Anderson Powerpole or any compatible connector. - g.
+Power and motor control wires must use consistent color-coding with different colors used for the positive (red, white, brown, or black with a stripe) and negative/common (black or blue) wires. - h.
+Wire and cable management products of any type are permitted (for example, cable ties, cord clips, sleeving, etc.). - Wire insulation materials of any type are permitted when used to insulate electrical wires or secure motor control wires to motors (for example, electrical tape, heat shrink, etc.). - Power, motor control, servo, encoder, and sensor wires and their connectors may be extended, modified, custom made, or COTS subject to the following constraints: - i.
+Power wires are 18 AWG or larger. - ii.
 Motor control wires as follows: - ii 22 AWG or larger for TETRIX Max 12V DC motors and REV Robotics Core Hex (REV-41-1300) 12V DC motors - ii 18 AWG or larger for all other 12V DC motors - iii.
 PWM (servo) wires are 20 AWG or 22 AWG. - iv.
 Sensor wires should be the same size or larger than the original wiring.